Introduction

 Example:

-“Work has been hectic for you lately.
-Don’t forget to relax and unwind this evening.”
+“Work’s been hectic for you lately.
+Don’t forget to relax and unwind tonight.”

 2. Don’t Stress Yourself